On the large-time behaviour of affine Volterra processes: Introduction

 The ergodic theory of space-time SPDEs is classical by now, with the monographs~\cite{DPZ92,DPZ96}, and in particular the vast literature on the 2D stochastic Navier-Stokes equation which was the stage of several profound advances such as the asymptotic coupling technique and the asymptotic Feller property~\cite{FM95,Hairer05,HM06,WMS01,WM01}.
 More recent results include~\cite{BKS20,CKNP19,KKMS20}.

-As one can expect, the literature on measure-valued SPDEs is less developed.
+As one can expect, the literature on measure-valued stochastic evolution equations is less developed.
 However, there exist connections with measure-valued branching processes (aka superprocesses) which are also Markovian processes characterised by their Laplace transform, only the PDE satisfied by~$y$ takes a different form~\cite{Li11}.
 We note that the ergodic behaviour of superprocesses has been studied extensively thanks to their Laplace transform~\cite{CRY17,Etheridge93,Frisen19,Iscoe86,KLM19}, which is a hopeful message for us.
-Furthermore, the analogy with our SPDE lift does not stop there: the density field of some of these superprocesses also satisfies an SPDE with an affine structure~\cite{KS88,LWX04}, and in the continuous-state case branching processes share properties with affine SDEs~\cite{KLM12}.
+Furthermore, the analogy with our stochastic evolution equation lift does not stop there: the density field of some of these superprocesses also satisfies an stochastic evolution equation with an affine structure~\cite{KS88,LWX04}, and in the continuous-state case branching processes share properties with affine SDEs~\cite{KLM12}.
 However, superprocesses take values in spaces of non-negative measures, which can be locally compact, in which case it makes sense to use the standard Feller property.

 The rest of the paper is organised as follows.
 In Section~\ref{S:MainResults} we discuss the mathematical framework, the generalised Feller property, and present our main results, Proposition~\ref{prop:existencecondition} and Theorem~\ref{thm:main}.
 In Section~\ref{sec:condition} we introduce a condition for existence of an invariant measure in an abstract setting that then leads to the proof of Proposition~\ref{prop:existencecondition}.
-In Section~\ref{S:MultiD_SPDE}, we consider the multidimensional SPDE, prove that there is a unique solution to the multidimensional lift that is a generalised Feller process and further discuss its properties in Proposition~\ref{prop:GFP}.
+In Section~\ref{S:MultiD_SPDE}, we consider the multidimensional stochastic evolution equation, prove that there is a unique solution to the multidimensional lift that is a generalised Feller process and further discuss its properties in Proposition~\ref{prop:GFP}.
 Section~\ref{sec:bound} concludes the proof of Theorem~\ref{thm:main} by showing that under Assumption~\ref{assu:main}, the bound in Proposition~\ref{prop:existencecondition} holds.
 Section~\ref{S:Outlook} discusses future directions.